-I spend most of my working hours writing about why various diets don’t work.
-I like doing it.
-And, I think it’s helpful for people to see what’s actually behind the curtain of these things that claim to be so life-changing and unequivocally *good.* But after a while, it’s hard not to feel like I’m writing the same story over and over.
+I spend most of my working hours writing about why diets don’t work.
+I think it’s helpful for people to learn the truth about these diets and “lifestyle changes” that promote themselves as life-changing but are actually harmful.
+But after a while, it’s hard not to feel like I’m writing the same story over and over.
 It’s like an anti-diet mad lib.
 Various diets and food rules get swapped in and out, but the framework is always the same.
 (Ironically, diets themselves do exactly the same thing.)

 This post originally appeared in my weekly newsletter, where I answer reader questions about intuitive eating, Health at Every Size, and how to live your anti-diet values.

 Intentionally trying to change your hard-wired behaviors around food is certain to backfire.
 It doesn’t matter if you’re trying to eliminate a food group, avoid eating outside a certain time window, or limit yourself to a predetermined amount of each macronutrient every day.
 Weight loss is not sustainable, and all diets ultimately fail.
 And, you’ll likely end up feeling even more out-of-control and obsessed with food.
 Here, I’ll get into the specifics of why diets don’t work, and how you can work towards food peace and better health without them.

 Diet failure statistics show that weight loss isn’t realistic

 Before we get into exactly why diets don’t work, let’s look at the evidence.
 Countless studies over the years have looked at weight loss statistics, and virtually all of them conclude that long-term weight loss is impossible.

 A 2007 study published in American Psychologist found that while many people lose weight initially on diets, almost of them gain the weight back within a few years.
 Many even regain more weight than they lost.